LSU AgCenter selects vendor for therapeutic cannabis program

 obtain a license to produce medical marijuana as part of a state initiative.

 §1046.
 Prescription of marijuana for therapeutic use; rules and regulations; Louisiana Board of Pharmacy and the adoption of rules and regulations relating to the dispensing of prescribed marijuana for therapeutic use; the Department of Agriculture and Forestry and the licensure of a production facility.

 For the full law go to this link: http://www.legis.la.gov/Legis/Law.aspx?d=96986

 The potential for research in both the plant strain development arena and in extraction, formulation and compounding of the drug are important elements in the initiative.
-The law as signed by the governor addressed research apart from growing.
+The law, as signed by the governor, addressed research separate and apart from production.
 Future success of the initiative will depend in part on our ability to produce superior plants using our biotechnology techniques to develop strains for expression of specific compounds in the plant.
-Equally important will be basic clinical research conducted by the Pennington Biomedical Research Center and the LSU Health Sciences Center to formulate and compound the drug compounds to certain disease states as outlined in the law.
+Equally important will be the opportunity for basic clinical research conducted by the Pennington Biomedical Research Center and the LSU Health Sciences Center to formulate and compound the drug compounds to certain disease states as outlined in the law.
 Research and data collection also ensure that science is directing the future of the program.